 1. Mix a few drops of pure tea tree oil into a carrier oil like jojoba oil, olive oil, or coconut oil.
 Massage into your scalp several times a week to promote healthy scalp.

 2. Do a hot oil treatment once a week: heat up a few drops of tea tree oil in a carrier oil on the stove.
+You can use avocado oil, coconut oil, or olive oil as the carrier oil.
 Once the oil is warm (but not hot!), massage into your hair and scalp.
 Let sit for half an hour before rinsing out.

-3. Mix 5 drops of tea tree oil into a spray bottle of water.
+3. Make a tea tree oil refresher spray.
+Mix 5 drops of tea tree oil into a spray bottle of water.
 Use as a refresher and leave in your hair.

-4. Add 15 drops of tea tree oil to your shampoo bottle.
+4. Tea tree oil can help treat dandruff because of its antimicrobial properties.
+Add 15 drops of tea tree oil to your shampoo bottle.
 Wash your hair as normal to treat dandruff!

-5. Use NaturAll Club's Avocado Deep Conditioners to deep condition your hair every two weeks.
+5. Use NaturAll's Original Dry Ice Cream Treatment Deep Conditioner every two weeks.
 We use a small amount of tea tree oil along with other natural oils and fresh avocado to give your hair the best treatment!